guitarvydas/larson/README.md

 uses main-full.py which creates Objects on the heap and does some error checking
 # Tour
 - see `scanner3.drawio` (use the drawio editor https://app.diagrams.net) to see the source code
+  - note that the top level includes a feedback loop to keep the thing running
+  - the feedback loop uses a Delay component, to slow the thing down to human speed
 - see `main.py` to look at the lower-code Python implementation of Count, Reverser, Decode, and, Delay
 - see `main-full.py` to see the Python implementation
 - see `scanner3.drawio.json` to see the automatically-generated wiring lists